 Introduction: Arduino Oled Dice

-This instructable is about how you how you can built a very nice looking electronic dice using an oled display and an Arduino uno or similar.
+This instructable is about how you can built a very nice looking electronic dice using an oled display and an Arduino uno or similar.

 At the very beginning of this project I decided that after the prototype was finish I wanted to build a custom made version, so in this inscrutable there is descriptions how to build the prototype version and useful tips if you want to build your own custom version.